 It’s important to note that the range of motion movements that are included as part of a warm-up should be ‘dynamic’, and not ‘ballistic’ however.
 Ballistic stretching is that where movements are far faster and less controlled, often with more of a ‘bounce’ or rebound component (though ballistic stretching may have some benefits for specific sports/athletes).
 Dynamic mobility movements tend to be more exaggerated examples of actions inherent to the specific sport/activity, but are undertaken in a controlled progressive manner – e.g. lunge walking across the court as part of a warm-up for squash.

-A warm-up has both a physical and a psychological basis, so if something helps prepare you mentally for training/matches and is an important part of your routine, it may be difficult to understand why to just suddenly drop it completely from their regime.
-Whilst there is some preliminary literature which suggests excessive static stretching as part of a warm-up can have detrimental effects, if going through a few short specific stretches helps as part of your preparation it could be conceded that the psychological benefits may perhaps still have some potential overall value.
+A warm-up has both a physical and a psychological basis, so if something helps prepare you mentally for training/matches and is an important part of your routine, it may be difficult to understand why it should just be suddenly dropped completely.
+Whilst there is some preliminary literature which suggests excessive static stretching as part of a warm-up can have detrimental effects in certain circumstances, if going through a few short specific stretches helps as part of your preparation then the psychological benefits may still have some potential overall value.

 Squashskills Fitness & Performance Director